 Whichever method or location you choose, bear in mind that manufacturers recommend that your tweeters should be mounted within 12 inches of the speakers.
 Otherwise, sound frequencies emitted by both the woofers and tweeters may reach your ears at slightly different times, resulting in waves interference or acoustic phase cancellation.

 Step #1: Cut The Power Off At The Source

-It’s highly advisable that you disconnect the negative (-) terminal from your car’s battery.
-It’s a crucial step to prevent a possible electrical short circuiting or damage to your car’s electrical components.
+You should disconnect the negative (-) terminal from your car’s battery.
+It’s a crucial step to prevent a possible electrical short-circuiting or damage to your car’s electrical components.

 Step #2: Gain access to the speakers and tweeters

-Each vehicle is different, but gaining access to your speakers as a straightforward process.
-Locate where the speakers and tweeters are mounted and take them out.
+Each vehicle is different but gaining access to your speakers is a straightforward process.
+First, locate where the speakers and tweeters are mounted and take them out.
 For instance, if you’re installing component speakers on your car’s doors, you’ll likely have to remove the panel.

 Step #3: Get rid of the old stuff